What Is the CICO Diet and Can It Help You Lose Weight?

 What Are the Potential Risks of CICO?

 So, does CICO deserve the hype?
 It may sound like CICO is worth a shot, but this simple strategy may not be your cup of tea.
+Individual genetics, schedules, preferences, and other factors vary.

 Read up on the potential risks below and consult an experienced dietitian if you’re still unsure whether CICO is for you.

-1. It’s not for everyone.
+1. It’s not for everyone

 Counting calories is critical for CICO, but it’s hard to stick to.
 People notoriously ditch calorie counting apps because food logging is tedious.